molgenis/molgenis/docs/user_documentation/admin-features/guide-app-manager.md

-# Apps in MOLGENIS
+# Installing apps

-To manage Apps in MOLGENIS you can use the MOLGENIS App manager.
+MOLGENIS provides developers option to create new 'apps', To manage Apps in MOLGENIS you can use the MOLGENIS App manager.
 It is a tool to upload, search, and manage your apps.
 With a an easy to use format we want to facilitate rapid app development on top of your own data models.

 How to create your own MOLGENIS app is described [here](../../developer_documentation/app-development.md)